How To Become A Licensed Therapist Or Counselor

 Whatever the reason clients seek therapy, therapists can play a valuable role in helping them achieve mental well-being through counseling.

-What makes an effective provider?
+What makes an effective therapist?

 Proper education and training can be essential to work as a therapist.
 However, interpersonal skills can also be necessary.
 The qualities of an effective therapist may include the following: